soodadityab/PUF-User-Java-API/README.md

 Java APIs that enable software applications to interact with and use hardware Physically Unclonable Functions (PUFs) for secure key derivation, encryption and hash operations.
 These APIs are directly executed in a trusted enclave for enhanced security and privacy.

-Research Problem
+Research Problem:
 Billions of consumer Electronic-Health-Records (EHRs) are continuously generated via smart health-tracking devices.
 Constant exploitation of these private records leads to ransomware, identity theft, and health fraud.
 Existing cryptosystems tasked with protecting these records are weak because they allow attackers to obtain the key from the software with relative ease.
 I propose a novel hardware cryptosystem that uses Physically Unclonable Functions with Confidential Computing for enhancing the security of user-EHRs.

-Threat Model
+Threat Model:
 Trusted Computing Base for EHRs: Health App, OS, PUF, Software Guard Extensions (SGX), CPU Trusted Computing Base for encryption keys: CPU, PUF, SGX.
 THE OS AND BIOS ARE NOT TRUSTED Security features address: Software side channels, local malware, OS-privileged attacks

-Novel Hardware Cryptosystem
+Novel Hardware Cryptosystem:
 Due to inherently unpredictable silicon fluctuations during  manufacturing, each Physically Unclonable Function is a random, unique, immutable, and unclonable 'digital fingerprint'.
 The PUF employs its underlying physical characteristics to generate a secret 256-bit value.
 I propose that the PUF is embedded on the CPU, where this secret contributes towards generating a secure AES key.
 The PUF secret is first hashed using SHA-512, and the resulting digest is sent to a key derivation function (KDF).
 This, along with the Application ID and Salt (provided by the Health App sending the EHRs), are all inputted to the KDF to generate a secure AES key.